 Last week, Google (Alphabet) announced to the world that users will be able to post their own stories, photos and experiences on Google Earth.
 Kind of like turning Google Earth into a social network – users can post private or public stories about their world for others to see.
 (And, all without advertising revenue.
 Google […]

 UPDATED: June 16, 2019 (Happy Father’s Day!)
 If students knew keyboard shortcuts, then they could get class work and homework assignments done a lot quicker.
 Seriously.
 Students who know their way around a keyboard and a computer are definitely at an advantage.
-As a literacy teacher, I tell my students, if it takes you twice as long to read a page, then it’ll take you twice as long to […]
+As a literacy teacher, I told my students, if it takes you twice […]

 Sometimes, it’s hard to get unstuck.
 My buddy suggested getting out of the house.
 Hang out in a coffee shop and work away on the free wifi.
 So, here we are – double double in hand, and marking bins left at home.
 Here are 10 things that I want to think about over the next […]

 Dragon Professional 14 Article UPDATING June 29, 2019: It’s been 3 years since I used Dragon to speak naturally and dictate this post.
 Here’s the updated post about Dragon Professional 14 from June 2016: It’s been a while since I’ve written on this blog but since it’s June (2016) I thought I would reboot it. […]